cheefoo/centos/README.md

 ###Running the Example:
-1. SSH into the KCL Instance and edit the **~/centos/src/main/resources/db.properties** file according to the resources created.
+1.SSH into the KCL Instance and edit the **~/centos/src/main/resources/db.properties** file according to the resources created.

-2. Login to the mysql db instance from the ec2 instance and create the user_events table by using the ddl user_events.sql located in ~/centos/scripts/user_events.sql
+2.Login to the mysql db instance from the ec2 instance and create the user_events table by using the ddl user_events.sql located in ~/centos/scripts/user_events.sql

 ```
 mysql --host=rdsinstance12616.cu74pzqocy8l.us-west-2.rds.amazonaws.com --user=groot --password=####### DB12616